Mohammadkaif-Amalsadi/Academic-Projects/README.md

 # DentalClinic
+The Dental Clinic Management System is a software solution designed to streamline and automate the daily operations of a dental clinic.
+It allows staff to efficiently manage patient records, appointments, treatments, billing, and inventory.
+The system aims to reduce administrative workload, improve patient care, and ensure smooth management of clinic resources.

 This zip contains php code for simple dental clinic website for student projects I have used xampp for handling database.
 Database name - Dbclinicmain Table are listed in SRS.
 Extract Test1 which contains all the code, extract it in Htdocs if you're using netbeans.
 # Prerequisites
 Install XAMPP on your system.